TheRealBolle/Performer-SE-PL-CL/Readme.md

 # Micromac Performer SE/Plus/Classic Clone

-This is a recreation of the Macintosh SE/30 logicboard.
+This is a recreation of the MicroMac SE/Plus/Classic accelerator.
-It is not a 1:1 copy of the original logicboard but instead the original schematics were used to completely redesign and route a lookalike board.
+The schematics have been reverse engineered and a new PCB was created based on the schematics.

 ![fully populated board](/Performer_populated.jpg)